Dayinsure.com are making a voluntary modern slavery and human trafficking statement relating to section 54(1) of the Modern Slavery Act 2015.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation, we have provided training to all our staff to raise awareness of this issue throughout the business and continue to refresh this training annually through our regulatory program.

-This voluntary slavery and human trafficking statement are made in connection with section 54 (1) of the Modern Slavery Act 2015, for the financial year ending 31/12/2019.
-It was approved by the Chief Operations Officer on 23rd July 2019.
+This voluntary slavery and human trafficking statement is made in connection with section 54 (1) of the Modern Slavery Act 2015, for the financial year ending 31/12/2021.
+It was approved by the board on 30/11/2021.

 We are committed to the ongoing review of our practices to ensure we continue to meet the requirements of the Act.